2jacobtan/bankSimu/README.md

 https://github.com/2jacobtan/bankSimu/blob/master/Screenshots%20of%20assignment/screenshot%20(annotated).png

 # Notes:
-The statistical distribution of "time of next customer arrival" was given as a cumulative distribution function, which cannot be used with slice sampling (which requires a probability density function).
+The statistical distribution of "time until next customer arrival" was given as a cumulative distribution function, which cannot be used with slice sampling (which requires a probability density function).
 Hence, I took the derivative of the CDF to get the PDF.

 I also manipulated the equation for the PDF, to get the inverse function of PDF, for use in slice sampling algorithm.